Endometriosis Diagnosis & Care: Rapid TIER-1 Testing in Canada

 Vancouver, BC

+Endometrial-like tissue (the uterine lining that is built up and then shed with each menstrual cycle) growing in areas other than the uterus is known as endometriosis.
+This condition occurs in 10% or more of women of reproductive age.
+A woman’s reproductive years occur between the onset of the first menstrual period (menarche) and the last menstrual period (menopause).
+This is when endometriosis can develop.
 The exact causes are still not yet fully understood.
 Immune system, environmental exposures, and genetic predisposition are a few of the proposed theories.
 If you have an affected close relative, research has shown that you are seven times more likely to develop endometriosis.

-Symptoms of endometriosis vary among among women, with some having no recognized outward signs or symptoms.
+Symptoms of endometriosis vary among women, with some having no recognized outward signs or symptoms.
 The most common symptom is pelvic pain, which is called dysmenorrhea because it occurs during menstruation.
 Pain may occur at times other than the period, for example at time of ovulation, during sexual intercourse, with urination or bowel movements, and in some cases when breathing.
-Other symptoms of endometriosis can be diarrhea or constipation (often at the time of the menstrual period), abdominal bloating, IBS, heavy periods, fatigue, anxiety/depression, and in some cases infertility or miscarriage.
+Other symptoms of endometriosis can include diarrhea or constipation (often at the time of the menstrual period), abdominal bloating, IBS, heavy periods, fatigue, anxiety/depression, and in some cases infertility or miscarriage.

 Predicting whether you will have infertility depends on two things: the severity of the disease and how long it has been present.
-A common misconception is that having a baby or reaching menopause can “cure” endometriosis.
-While 30 to 40% of women with endometriosis will experience infertility,
+Common misconceptions are that having a baby or reaching menopause can “cure” endometriosis.
+While 30 to 40% of women with endometriosis will experience infertility, 60 to 70% of women with endometriosis can still achieve pregnancy.
+However, endometriosis is a risk for some pregnancy complications, and this should be discussed with your primary care provider.

 Endometriosis medical treatments are available, including non-hormonal and non-prescription options.
 Lifestyle changes such as diet and exercise are extremely important in reducing the impact of inflammation.
 If symptoms persist and are severe, surgical treatments can be very effective and offer very good outcomes when the gynecologist is trained to provide advanced laparoscopic excision of endometriosis.